 UIA will accept single bicycles only as checked baggage.
 Tandems are considered as bulky sporting equipment and shall only be transported as cargo.Transportation conditions

-Preparing your bicycle for travel:
+Recommendations for preparing your bicycle for a safe air travel:

 - handlebars must be fixed sideways;